 KaMonSys: Monitoring system for cavern storage

-Tailored monitoring for system and supply security by modern copter technology and satellite data
+Tailored monitoring for energy transition with modern copter technology and satellite remote-sensing data

 © Stefanie Krause/THGA

-In the project period of two years, the scientists from the Research Center are developing a monitoring system to control the system and supply security of cavern storage facilities.
-This system complements existing security devices and methods.
-To this end, the Research Center works closely with EFTAS Fernerkundung Technologietransfer GmbH Another associated partner is the Gas- und Wärmeinstitut Essen e.V.The testing sites are provided by the two project partners: the Salzgewinnungsgesellschaft Westfalen mbH in Ahaus and also the Uniper Energy Storage GmbH.
+In the project period of two years, the scientists from the Research Center are developing a monitoring system to control the integrity of cavern storage facilities.
+To this end, the Research Center works closely with EFTAS.GeoIT.
+Another associated partner is the Gas- und Wärmeinstitut Essen e.V.The test sites are provided by the two project partners: the Salzgewinnungsgesellschaft Westfalen mbH in Ahaus and also the Uniper Energy Storage GmbH.

-In addition to the constant monitoring of the technical systems and the geological subsurface parameters, the new measurement method also evaluates satellite data.
-By suspicion of leaks, a flying copter drone is deployed, which checks the hazardous areas and localizes possible leaks spatially.
+In addition to the constant monitoring of the technical systems and the geological subsurface parameters, the new measurement method also evaluates satellite remote sensing data.
+By suspicion of a methane/natural gas leaks, a flying copter drone is deployed, which checks the areas or the object and localizes possible leaks spatially.
 The drone is equipped with highly specialized thermal imaging cameras, which can precisely detect escaping methane using thermal aerial images that make characteristic temperature differences visible, and thus quickly localize possible leaks.

-The application is initially aimed at gas storage operators.
-But with little adjustment effort the results can also transferred to many other areas that work with gases, gas systems and volatile substances.
+The application is initially aimed at underground gas storage operators.
+But with little adjustment effort the results can also transferred to many other areas (Refineries, pipeline and transport systems).

 One of the used drones is kindly provided by the the start-up initiative of the THGA, StartING@THGA.